grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [X] Black sub should probably be referred to as the sub with the ram. (virtually all subs are black, cept the ones that are gray)

-## Story elements specific to this story
+## Elements specific to this story
 --------------------------------------------------------------------------------
 :elements:
 * [ ] Maybe in some battle situation, they can use 3D thinking to outwit some smart enemy who is limited to 2D thinking. (ala kahn in star trek 2)